Websoft9/plugin-navigator/README.md

 # Websoft9 Plugin - `navigator`

-A Featureful File System Browser for Cockpit-remotely browse, manage, edit, upload, and download files on your server through your web browser.
+Plugin-navigator is fork from [cockpit-navigator](https://github.com/45Drives/cockpit-navigator.git).
+It's a File System Browser for Cockpit-remotely browse, manage, edit, upload, and download files on your server through your web browser.

 ## Features